 2. Your Income Doesn’t Impact Your Credit Score

 However, the score itself doesn’t take your income into direct consideration.
 If you have no income at all but use a credit card that someone else pays off for you, then you might have a great credit score.
 If you have a seven-figure income but lots of late payments, then you might have a terrible credit score.
 The only way that income matters is that of course, it’s easier to make on-time payments in full if you have a steady, good income.
-But the number of your income itself is irrelevant to your credit score.
+But the amount of your income itself is irrelevant to your credit score.

 3. Applying for New Cards Does Affect Your Credit Score